qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ## Context search

-Now, second case: only providing context.
+Now, the second case: only providing context.

-Ever been caught in the same recommendations on your favourite music streaming service?
+Ever been caught in the same recommendations on your favorite music streaming service?
 This may be caused by getting stuck in a similarity bubble.
 As user input gets more complex, diversity becomes scarce, and it becomes harder to force the system to recommend something different.

 ![Context vs recommendation search](/articles_data/discovery-search/context-vs-recommendation.png)